(850) 222-8967

 Caleb Hendricks, Activated Insights

-The Home Health Consumer Assessment of Healthcare Providers and Systems (HHCAHPS®) survey results offer a powerful window into patient experience, yet many agencies struggle to translate that data into meaningful change.
-This session explores how home health organizations can leverage HHCAHPS insights and the latest CAHPS question enhancements to improve patient outcomes, boost star ratings, and advance person-centered care.
+The Home Health Consumer Assessment of Healthcare Providers and Systems (CAHPS®) survey results offer a powerful window into patient experience, yet many agencies struggle to translate that data into meaningful change.
+This session explores how home health organizations can leverage HHCAHPS insights and the latest question enhancements to improve patient outcomes, boost star ratings, and advance person-centered care.
 Participants will leave with practical strategies to increase survey completion and create more consistent, positive patient experiences across their organizations.

 2:40 PM – 4:00 PM